 Growing Grapes in Tropics

-Still in tropics, areas with very high humidity or with heavy rainfall are less suitable for growing grapevine and if you’re living in an unfavorable climate like this, your plant will going to suffer from fungal diseases regularly and you’ll have to look after it more.
-Besides this, there is a possibility that fruits you’ll obtain will be of lesser quality and mild taste.
+Still, in the tropics, areas with very high humidity or with heavy rainfall are less suitable for growing grapevine, and if you’re living in an unfavorable climate like this, your plant will going to suffer from fungal diseases regularly, and you’ll have to look after it more.
+Besides this, there is a possibility that the fruits you’ll obtain will be of lesser quality.

 Grape Vine Care in Pots

-When growing grapes in containers you must know most grape varieties are self-fertile and produce fruits on their own.
-However, shaking the plant gently at the time of flowering results in better yield.
+When growing grapes in containers, you must know most grape varieties are self-fertile and produce fruits on their own.
+However, shaking the plant gently at the time of flowering results in a better yield.

 During the first few months after planting until the end of the growing season, do not prune the plant and allow it to grow freely to let the plant establish well in a pot and allow it to develop a strong root system.